EMPLOYEE OR CONTRACTOR: UBER CASE PROVIDES LESSONS ON MISCLASSIFICATION

 Employers in favor of labeling workers as independent contractors argue that workers are drawn to the freedom and independence they receive when classified as a contractor.
 However, employers may be motivated to wrongly classify employees in an effort to increase profits, as employers are not required to pay unemployment taxes or workers’ compensation for independent contractors.

-Remedies are available to those who believe they were wrongly classified as independent contractors.
+Remedies are available to Uber drivers misclassfied as independent contractors in Tampa.
 Contact an experienced employment law attorney at Feldman Legal Group to discuss your options and better ensure your rights and remedies are protected.